§ 4451. Definitions

-(I) providing aural rehabilitation and related counseling services to hearing-impaired individuals and their families;
+(I) providing aural rehabilitation and related counseling services to individuals who are hard of hearing and their families;

 (J) screening of speech-language and other factors affecting communication function for the purposes of an audiologic evaluation, or initial identification of individuals with other communication disorders; and